-COU 602 SOCIAL and CULTURAL FOUNDATIONS
+COU 602 SOCIAL and CULTURAL FOUNDATIONS 3 sem. hrs.

 Addresses issues and trends in a multicultural and diverse society, including the characteristics and concerns of diverse groups, and societal attitudes and behaviors based on ethnicity, gender, socioeconomic status, sexual orientation, disability, age, religion, and other factors.
 Addresses individual, family, and group counseling strategies and includes ethical issues.